majek/fluxcapacitor/README.md

 How does it work
 ----

-Fluxcapacitor does two things:
+Fluxcapacitor internally does two things:

-1) It forces `fluxcapacitor_preload.so` to be preloaded using the LD_PRELOAD linux facility.
+1) It forces `fluxcapacitor_preload.so` to be preloaded using the `LD_PRELOAD` linux facility.
 This library is responsible for two things:

-   - It makes sure that `clock_gettime` will not use fast VDSO mechanism, but the standard system call.
+   - It makes sure that `clock_gettime()` will use the standard syscall, not the ultra-fast VDSO mechanism.
 That gives us the opportunity to replace the return value of the system call later.
-   - It replaces various time-related libc functions, like `time()` and `gettimeofday()` with variants using `clock_gettime` underneath.
+   - It replaces various time-related libc functions, like `time()` and `gettimeofday()` with variants using `clock_gettime()` underneath.
 That simplifies syscall semantics thus making some parts of the code less involved.